lightning/bolts/05-onchain.md

 requirement that we persist until all outputs are irrevocably resolved should cover this.
 [FIXME: May have to divide and conquer here, since they may be able to delay us long enough to avoid successful penalty spend? ]

+## Penalty Transaction Weight Calculation

+As described in [BOLT #3](03-transactions.md), the witness script for a penalty transaction is:

+    <sig> 1 { OP_IF <key> OP_ELSE to-self-delay OP_CSV OP_DROP <key> OP_ENDIF OP_CHECKSIG }

+Which takes 1 byte to indicate the number of stack elements, plus one byte for the size of each element (+3), 73 bytes worst-case for `<sig>` (+73), one byte for the `1` (+1), nine bytes for the script instructions (+9), 33 bytes for each of the keys (+66), and two bytes for `to-self-delay` (+2).

+This gives 1+3+73+1+9+66+2=155 bytes of witness data, weight 155.

+The penalty txinput itself takes 41 bytes, thus has a weight of 164, meaning each input adds 319 weight.

+The rest of the penalty transaction takes 4+3+1+8+1+34+4=55 bytes assuming it has a pay-to-witness-script-hash (the largest standard output script), thus a base weight of 220.

+With a maximum standard weight of 400000, this means a standard penalty transaction can have up to 1253 inputs.
+Thus we could allow 626 HTLCs in each direction (with one output to-self) and still resolve it with a single penalty transaction.

 # General Requirements